datygra/userscripts-1/codehiliteme/README.md

 - Automatically detect all code snippets in html document and apply styling if not already applied
  - Don't wanna mess with people's already existing stylings
-- Gui for messing with settings
+- GUI for messing with settings